c0y01202/Regex-made-easy/validating_an_email.md

 >Character class is a commonly used in regular expressions as a construct that uses square brackets `[ ]`.
 A character class matches a single character or group of characters out of a list of possible characters.
 Within a character class, the following special characters have functions: `\,^,- and ]`.
 In the following e-mail address: `[claudiachittim2022]@gmail.com` the letters `[claudiachittim2022]` are considered a special character class.
 One could load that class into a regular expression and fetch all e-mails that have those special characters in a string or query of e-mail addresses.
 They could then mark those characters as valid or invalid.

+>Using the special character `\` inside a character class would match any digit from 0-9 and a-z with the letter or digit following the `\`.
+So `[\domain@domain.com] would match any e-mmail address with the characters that follow the `\` special character.

 ### Flags

 >A regular expression (regex) consists of optional flags.
 There are only six types of flags in Javascript: `i, g, m, s, u and y`.
 Each character has a different function for searching and processing of characters.
 For example `m` enables the multiline mode. `m` affects the behavior of `^` amd `$`.
 In the multiline mode they match not only at the beginning and the end of a string, but also at the start and end of a line.